maxime-leiber/dstft/README.md

 # DSTFT
 Differentiable short-time Fourier transform (DSTFT): Gradient-based parameters tuning for adaptive time-frequency representation.
-DSTFT is neural network layer whose weights are its parameters (e.g. window and hop lengths).
+DSTFT is a neural network layer whose weights are its parameters (e.g. window and hop lengths).